IFAFMultiLA/ifafmultila.github.io/docs/_sources/learning_apps.rst.txt

 3. (optional) Install the `gradethis`_ package from GitHub, e.g. via ``renv::install("https://github.com/rstudio/gradethis")`` if you want to use code exercises and check them.
 4. Restart RStudio (unfortunately this is needed by RStudio in order to load the installed templates required for the next step).

 You can now either create an RMarkdown-based application (a learnr app) or a Shiny-based application.
-For the former, do the following:
+For the former, continue with the following steps.
+For the latter, read on in the ":ref:`learnrextra_in_shiny`" section.

 1. Create an RMarkdown document via *File > New file > RMarkdown document ...* and select *From template > Interactive tutorial (learnrextra)*.
 2. Optionally update the language in the markdown *frontmatter* (header).
 3. Check that generating ("knitting") the document works by clicking "Run document".

-If you want to create a Shiny-based application, read on in the ":ref:`learnrextra_in_shiny`" section.

 Usage in RMarkdown-based applications (learnr apps)
 ---------------------------------------------------